AEADataEditor/aea-de-guidance/Suggested_information_hosting.md

   - e.g. [Cornell Restricted Access Data Center (CRADC)](https://ciser.cornell.edu/data/secure-data-services/cradc/) for an example of a campus-wide secure data center and archive
   - e.g. [Centre d’accès sécurisé aux données (CASD)](https://www.casd.eu/) for an example of a European equivalent of the FSRDCs
   - e.g. [Health Care Cost Institute](https://www.healthcostinstitute.org/about-hcci/) for an example of an industry-based data center for research
+- Note that some data archives can also handle restrictions on data dissemination for various reasons
+  - [ICPSR](https://www.icpsr.umich.edu/icpsrweb/content/datamanagement/confidentiality/) can handle certain types of confidential data
+  - [Zenodo](http://about.zenodo.org/policies/) can handle license-based restricted access
+- We note that acceptable access restrictions are limited to concerns of confidentiality or third-party licensing.
+We do not accept (permanent) access restrictions where
+  - the author is the sole arbitrar of access
+  - sharing is not allowed because of personal interests (future publications, patents, etc.)

 ### NOT ACCEPTABLE
 A variety of (unfortunately) commonly used web-accessible locations are not acceptable as data repositories for the purpose of an article's supplementary materials: